CRTified/CANdiBar/README.md

 ## IMPORTANT

-This project is heavily WIP.
-It is not tested, do not assume that it works and that it fulfills all stated features
+This project is very experimental.
+While it works *for me* in my Voron V0.2, do not assume that it works for you.
+Proceed at your own risk.

 ## Pictures